Krata4/icloud/README.md

 5) Copy icloud.py to your folder openhab/scripts
 6) Update username at icloud.py
 7) Create Things from exebinding as command and setup command - python /etc/openhab/scripts/icloud.py -l "your phone key"
-8) You can crete rule for run of this things or setup timer
+8) You can create rule for run of this things or setup timer
 9) Create Item for gps location
 10) Create rule for update item gps location:
 ```java